Business Loan Broker Opportunity

 Below we will outline the various steps you can take to seize the business loan broker opportunity.
 Then, we will describe our comprehensive broker launch program so that you can access the tools necessary to make your brokerage a success.

-Take a PROFITABILITY ASSESSMENT to find out.
+Take the broker personality test to find out.

 Invoice Factoring – Business Cash Flow

 One problem that many small companies face is maintaining positive cash flow.
 In most cases, this struggle is made worse by clients having extended payment terms.
 When a business has too many outstanding invoices, it can stall operations and put it into a financial bind.
 That’s where invoice factoring comes in.

 With invoice factoring, a third party assumes the balances owed by clients and pays the business directly.
 For example, if an enterprise has $10,000 in accounts receivable, then a factoring company will step in and pay a portion of that money (usually around 70 percent) and then bill the clients who owe it.
 Once the clients pay those invoices, the factoring company pays the remainder, minus a processing fee.

 The primary benefit of factoring is that businesses can get immediate cash, even with bad credit or outstanding debts.
 In most cases, the business can get money the same day or next day, depending on the situation.

 The reason for this is because the factoring company only cares about the financial status of the clients.
 As long as they are capable of paying those invoices, that’s what matters.

 Typically speaking, startups and young businesses will benefit from factoring the most, provided that most of their income comes from client invoices.
 Factoring can help the company manage cash flow better and avoid borrowing to cover outstanding debts and operational expenses.